jeffbass/imagenode/README.rst

 - `How imagenode is used in a larger project <docs/imagenode-uses.rst>`_.
 - `Version History and Changelog <HISTORY.md>`_.
 - `Research and Development Roadmap <docs/research-roadmap.rst>`_.
-- `The imagezmq classes that allow transfer of images <https://github.com/jeffbass/imagezmq>`_.
+- `The imageZMQ classes that allow transfer of images <https://github.com/jeffbass/imagezmq>`_.
 - `The imagehub software that saves events and images <https://github.com/jeffbass/imagehub>`_.
 - `The larger farm automation / computer vision project <https://github.com/jeffbass/yin-yang-ranch>`_.
-  This project also shows the overall system architecture.
+  This project shows the overall system architecture.
+It also contains links to my **PyCon 2020** talk video and slides explaining the project.

 Contributing
 ============
 **imagenode** is in early development and testing.
 I welcome open issues and pull requests, but because the programs are still rapidly evolving, it is best to open an issue for some discussion before submitting pull requests.
-We can exchange ideas about your potential pull request how to best test your code.
+We can exchange ideas about your potential pull request and how to best test your code.

 Contributors
 ============